tareqmamari/openwhisk-tutorial-iot/README.md

 Now, in order to associate an action to a trigger, that is can be done through rules.
 To create a rule:

 `wsk action rule create iotToSMSRule --enable rtiFeed iotToSMS`

+#Send data to IoT Platform
+You can use sendEvent.js to send data to simulate a device.